simonkavan/hello-world/README.md

 # hello-world
-This is repository was made to learn to use GitHub.
+This repository was made to learn to use GitHub.